WOWEN-DEV/wowen.tech/README.md

 - **Netlify Forms**: Used to collect contact forms on `/contact` and `/sv/kontakt`.
 - **Tally**: Used to collect applicant forms on `/careers` and `/sv/jobb/`.

-## Analytics
+## Analytics/SEO

 - **Google Analytics**: Used for web traffic analysis – (`WOWEN – wowen.tech – GA4`).
 - **Plausible**: An additional tool for web traffic analysis – (`WOWEN – wowen.tech`).
 - **Google Tag Manager**: Used for managing pixels and tags on the website, current implemented tags: *Google Analytics*, *Facebook Pixel*, *LinkedIn Insight Tag* – (`WOWEN – www.wowen.tech`)
+- **Google Search Console**: Integrated with Google Search Console for optimal SEO and structure.

 ## Future Considerations

 As of now, we plan to continue using Netlify for hosting and deployment and One.com for domain management.
-However, we are evaluating other options for hosting and domain management, potentially transitioning to AWS Services or Vercel.
+However, we are evaluating other options for hosting and domain management, potentially transitioning to AWS Services or Vercel, as well as migrating the website to another framework.

 ## Summary of Technologies
 - One.com (Domain management + database possibilities + archive for old email domain wowen.se)